2bf/2bf/README.md

 currently working on software-defined hardware for autonomous drones and [internal tools for my school's robotics team](https://github.com/rebels2638/ScoutingApp2025).

-also interested in security, privacy, cryptography & encryption
+also interested in blockchain, security, privacy, cryptography, encryption.

 <!--
 currently interested in open source LLMs and applied AI